 According to state assault laws, police can arrest individuals for domestic assault without witnessing the crime.
 This means a spouse could accuse his or her partner out of anger or in retaliation and bring serious criminal charges against that person based on his or her word alone.
-Deandra M. Grant has helped a number of individuals facing circumstances similar to yours.
+Attorney Deandra M. Grant has helped a number of individuals facing circumstances similar to yours.
 She realizes it may be difficult to decide where to turn in such an overwhelming situation.
 Our firm has a reputation for providing exceptional criminal defense representation.
 We believe that an aggressive, skilled litigator can make a difference for your future.
 That's why we begin protecting your rights and building your defense as soon as you turn to our team.
 Don't risk your freedom and reputation by working with an inexperienced lawyer.
-Let our Collin County domestic violence attorney give you the legal assistance you deserve.
+Let our Dallas spousal abuse attorney give you the legal assistance you deserve.
 The quality of your defense lawyer is a critical issue in the final resolution of your case.
-Contact our firm today.